Petru Dugulescu: Biography

 Following the Revolution, Petru Dugulescu joined the PNȚ-CD, and was elected to the Chamber of Deputies for Timiș County during the 1992 suffrage, and again in the 1996 legislative election.
 He served on the Committee for Human Rights, Religious Affairs and National Minority Issues, as well as on the Committee for Foreign Policy.
 He was the founder and president of Charity Foundation Jesus the Hope of Romania and Onesimus Brothers House for street children in Timișoara.

-Dugulescu turned in his last book (Democrație și Persecuție, "Democracy and Persecution") for publication on 20 December 2007 and on the afternoon of 3 January 2008 he suffered a fatal heart attack.
+Dugulescu turned in his last book (Democrație și Persecuție, "Democracy and Persecution") for publication on 20 December 2007.
+On the afternoon of 3 January 2008 he suffered a heart attack and died in Timișoara.